 All staff in our school are expected to be aware of the signs and symptoms of abuse and must be able to respond appropriately.
-Training is provided as required [As a minimum 1x yearly].
-Separate training is provided to all new staff on appointment [through the induction].
+Training is provided as required Yearly.
+Separate training is provided to all new staff on appointment through the induction policy with the DDSL.
 The DSL will attend training at least every other year to enable them to fulfil their role.